 10. Wood Stove Check

 Now, in previous years, prepping the wood stove for winter was pretty straightforward.
 Dan would go up on the roof with the chimney brush and clear out the chimney.

-Next, we'd clear out any ashes remaining in the stove from the occasional summer fire, clean the glass window, and polish up the exterior.
+Next, we'd remove any ashes remaining in the stove from the occasional summer fire, clean the glass window, and polish up the exterior.
 Then check the interior and exterior pipes and the damper for any damages.
 And that's it.

 11. Order Wood or Chop Wood for Winter

-Many of the people we know in the North who live off the grid in winter heat their cabins with wood.
+Many people in the North who live off the grid in winter heat their cabins with wood.
 But not everyone chops their own.

 However, the license only lets you chop your own wood in specially designated woodlots around the Territories.
 They're usually in a burn area - a place where bushfires have passed through.

-When you go into town to get your license, you have to specify the nearest mile marker and highway of the woodlot you want to chop in.
+When you go into town to get your license, you must specify the nearest mile marker and highway of the woodlot you want to chop in.
 So it's a bit of a hassle.
 And most of these woodlots are at least a couple of hours' drive from our home.

 We use about ten cords of firewood each winter, requiring multiple trips back and forth from a woodlot to home with our truck and open-top trailer.
-So along with our good friend and neighbor, we order 20 cords from Patterson Sawmill down in Hay River.
+So along with our good friend and neighbor, we ordered 20 cords from Patterson Sawmill down in Hay River.

 They bring it out to the top of our trail on a flatbed.
 The trail into our home is pretty rough and winding and narrow.
 So then we spend three or four days ferrying it back to our homes using another neighbor's dump trailer.